Colonial Penn Medigap Plans Review

 Filling out your contact form for Colonial Penn Medigap insurance

 By filling in your info and hitting “Submit,” you’re permitting Bankers Life agents to call you.
-While this is necessary to get a quote and move forward with purchasing a policy, it may be frustrating if you decide to go with another provider, because Bankers Life might continue to call and check in with you.
+While this is necessary to get a quote and move forward with purchasing a policy, it may be frustrating if you decide to go with another carrier; Bankers Life might continue to call and check in with you.

 3. When the agent calls you, you need to get as much information as you can.
 The following questions are helpful to ask: